BitcoinUnlimited/BitcoinUnlimited/doc/build-windows-mingw.md

 There now exists a set of scripts which automates most of the steps covered in this guide.
-This set of scripts, plus instructions for configuring them to perform a semi-automated installation of the development enviornment may be found here [build-aux/mingw/readme.md](/build-aux/mingw/readme.md)
+This set of scripts, plus instructions for configuring them to perform a semi-automated installation of the development environment may be found here [build-aux/mingw/readme.md](/build-aux/mingw/readme.md)